by Knud Holscher & Ejnar Pedersen

 email@example.com or +45 2233 8038

-Knud and Ejnar have known each other for years.
-They are old friends and coworkers.
-But they do not always agree.
-Recently it is the case of a chair that has travelled through the minds and the hands of both: As an idea, as drawing and finally in Ejnar’s workshop where the chair has been scrutinized and analyzed, discussed and adjusted to the point where the two gentlemen agree.
-Somewhat agree.
-Because everything always have room for improvement.
+This was also the case with this chair that has travelled through the minds and the hands of both: As an idea, as a drawing and finally in Ejnar’s workshop where the chair was scrutinized and analyzed, discussed and adjusted to the point where the two gentlemen agreed.
+Somewhat agreed.
+Because there would always be room for improvement.

 In 1953, Ejnar Pedersen and his brother Lars Pedersen founded PP Møbler, a cabinetmaker workshop that played a significant part in the production of furniture by Hans J. Wegner as well as other great Danish designers of the day.
 PP Møbler has since become well known for being one of the few remaining Danish furniture manufacturers that still has high quality woodwork as the base of the company.

-Knud Holscher was 85 and Ejnar Pedersen 93 years old when the idea for “the second last chair” emerged.
-Gallery owner Anders Petersen initially teased both of them with the idea of a “last” chair.
-The two gentlemen wouldn’t accept it, and decided that the chair of course was “the second last chair”.
-Then there is room for at least one more.
+Knud Holscher was 85 and Ejnar Pedersen 93 years old when the idea for ‘the second last chair’ emerged.
+Initially Anders – here from A. petersen – teased both of them with the idea of a ‘last’ chair.
+The two gentlemen wouldn’t accept it, and decided that the chair of course was ‘the second last chair’.
+That made room for at least one more.